Short Story Saturday: Veiled Intentions

 “So we fear his return.”

 A shadow appeared and loomed over the building though such a thing should have been impossible in the darkness.
 Its many eyes peered inside.
 Its teeth glistened as if saliva was dripping from its fangs.
 Its meaty hands reached inside.
-Trevor let out a hysterical laugh.
-His hands tore clumps of hair from his head then he began to claw at his eyes.

 I chanted once more.
 The spirit expelled from my body as if she were shot from a cannon.
-My body flung against the wall opposite the door as she flew toward the void.
-The spirit narrowly avoided the creature’s claws.
-I could only hope and pray she managed to escape.
+My body hit the wall on the other side of the door as she flew toward the void.

-“Now do you see why I was so certain you could not communicate with the dead?
-A man like you could never control those spirits nor could you handle what awaits us all on the other side.”
+“Now do you see why I was so certain that you could not communicate with the dead?”
+I asked rhetorically.
+“A man like you could never control those spirits nor could you handle what awaits us all on the other side.”

 The man said nothing and continued to sob.